Froyle Speedwatch

 EHDC are developing a policy using the ASW cameras across the district to allow them to target the persistent speeders as they move around the East Hampshire district but this is not yet operational.

 There is some interesting research from Speedwatch teams that a simple letter pointing out that a vehicle has been noted as speeding has a significant effect on their future offending.
+Ultimately, the persistent and fastest speeders will only respond if there is some financial or other penalty.
+At present such options are only available to the Police.

 Have the speed monitoring efforts had any effect so far?

 Data collected by the Speedwatch volunteer groups showed a reduction in the proportion of vehicles passing through the village that were speeding.
-Vehicles exceeding 35mph measured using the SID data have seen an overall reduction in the % of speeding vehicles of approximately.
+Vehicles exceeding 35mph measured using the SID data have seen an overall reduction in the % of speeding vehicles.
 While the data collected by the ASWs cannot be directly compared with all traffic captured by SID, there appears to be a further 10% reduction following the introduction of the ASW cameras and the speed camera warning signs at the entrances to the village.

 What else can be done?